St Bees: Wainwright Coast to Coast walk

 As planned by Alfred Wainwright, it passes through three contrasting National Parks: the Lake District National Park, the Yorkshire Dales National Park, and the North York Moors National Park.
 Wainwright recommended that walkers dip their booted feet in the Irish Sea at St Bees and, at the end of the walk, in the North Sea at Robin Hood's Bay.
 At St Bees, the start is marked by the "Wainwright Wall" which explains the walk and its history.
-A new interpretation board and the steel banner were installed in summer 2013 by St Bees Parish Council and the Wainwright Society.
+A new interpretation board was installed in 2013 by the Wainwright Society, and opened by Eric Robson.
+The steel banner representing the gradient profile was installed in 2014 by St Bees Parish Council.